 Following recent advice from Bushwalking Victoria and after discussions with your committee I wish to inform you of the following

-Our Leaders are able to offer members a number of walks ranging from easy day walks close to Albury and to more challenging excursions further afield.
+Our Leaders are able to offer members a full rage of walks including overnight

 The safety and health of our members and the wider community in general must be our first priority as we follow the advice of health experts.